 - a.
-Conduct periodic workplace inspections/audits for the purpose of identifying and correcting safety and health hazards.
-Fall, electrical, struck by, and caught between hazards will be documented and corrected. - b.
-Inspections/audits will be conducted as frequently as deemed necessary by the company, but in no case less than once every month.
-The company will utilize the services of the third party, provided by the client under the Owner Controlled Insurance Program, to conduct monthly site safety inspections. - c.
+Conduct and document periodic workplace inspections/audits for the purpose of identifying and correcting safety and health hazards. - b.
+Inspections/audits will be conducted as frequently as deemed necessary by the company, but in no case less than once every month. - c.
 Analyze any new task, processes, materials, and equipment. - d.
-Perform routine job hazards analyses. - e.
-Provide a reliable system for employees to notify management personnel about conditions that appear hazardous and to receive timely and appropriate responses, and encourage employees to use the system without fear of reprisal.
-This system utilizes employee insight and experience in safety and health protection and allows employee concerns to be addressed.
+Perform routine Activity Hazard Analysis. - e.
+Provide a reliable system for employees to notify management personnel about conditions that appear hazardous and to receive timely and appropriate responses and encourage employees to use the system without fear of reprisal.
+This system utilizes employee insight and experience in safety and health protection and allows employee concerns to be addressed. - f.

-- f.
 Investigate accidents and "near miss" incidents so that their causes and means of prevention can be identified. - g.
 Maintain records of recordable injuries and illnesses as required by OSHA. - h.
 Analyze injury and illness trends to identify work practice improvements or material modifications necessary to prevent accidents.